-During this program, the audience will be able to watch the complete three-part documentary series produced by the CCA.
+During this program, the audience was able to watch the complete three-part documentary series produced by the CCA.
 The series includes the films What It Takes to Make a Home (2019, 29 min), When We Live Alone (2020, 27 min), and Where We Grow Older (2023, 30 min).
-The screening will be followed by a Q&A with Giovanna Borasi, director and chief curator of the CCA, moderated by Iker Gil.
+The screening was followed by a Q&A with Giovanna Borasi, director and chief curator of the CCA, moderated by Iker Gil.

 ABOUT THE FILMS